nest/nest-simulator/doc/htmldoc/synapses/delays.rst

 Delays are considered fully dendritic by all built-in models and therefore, the ``delay`` parameter is still used by most models.

-Since NEST 3.9, it is also possible to specify both explicit, heterogeneous axonal and dendritic delays for models supporting this feature.
+It is now also possible to specify both explicit, heterogeneous axonal and dendritic delays for models supporting this feature.
 This is useful for STDP models and other models relying on the timing of spike arrival at the synapse.